MerkulovDaniil/optim/docs/methods/adaptive_metrics/Newton.md

 r_{k+1}  \leq \left\|\left[ f''(x_k)\right]^{-1}\right\| \cdot \frac{r_k}{2}M \cdot r_k
 $$

-Quadratic convergence already smells.
+Already looks like quadratic convergence.
 All that remains is to estimate the value of Hessian's reverse.

 Because of Hessian's Lipschitz continuity and symmetry: